mon-gmx/mon-gmx.github.io/index.md

 * Upgrades in purchases
 * Programmed obsolescence
 * Paywalls
-* Menus behind QR codes
+* Any document behind a QR code
 * Pay to win
 * Paying to park at the supermarket
 * Things assembled with glue and plastic rivets